Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

 3. We were been able to identify some primary areas of documentation that to prioritize for writing new documentation guides.

+Click if you wish to read the [full survey results](https://www.sympy.org/sympy-docs-survey/2021-docs-survey.html).

 # Improved Sphinx Theme - Furo

 <!-- TODO: organize these pictures so that the text is a caption -->